saildot4k/KELFbinder-UMCS/README.md

 ---

-## ✅ Your USB should look like this:
+## ✅ Your USB should look something like this:

 ```
 KELFbinder-UMCS/